 Unrest at Home

 Famine, food shortages and inflation caused social unrest.
-The crime rate increased as people searched for any way to feed their families.
+The crime rate increased as people searched for ways to feed their families.

 The Russian Revolution was sparked, in part, because of these conditions.

 But food rations weren’t the only shortages people faced.
-There were fuel shortages, compounding the food-shortage problem.
-Homes could not be warmed in the winter.
+There were fuel shortages, which compounded the food-shortage problem, and homes could not be warmed in the winter.

-Rents increased and so did the length of the work week, but workers’ salaries stayed stagnant.
+Rent increased and so did the length of the work week, although workers’ salaries stayed stagnant.
 Strikes were common in all the combatant countries.